 This is a three-credit seminar that focuses on an area of theological study related to the practice of ministry.
 Students will produce a substantial essay that brings the methods of theological study to bear on problems and opportunities in ministry and that expresses the student's theological vision.

 AREA A - BIBLICAL STUDIES

-Faculty: Johanna W. H. van Wijk-Bos; Tyler Mayfield; Susan R. Garrett; Marion L. Soards; Matthew S. Collins language beyond the basic exegesis courses listed above.
+Faculty: Johanna W. H. van Wijk-Bos; Tyler Mayfield; Susan R. Garrett; Marion L. Soards; Matthew S. Collins

 In Area A core requirements for the MDiv candidates include: